HVS Takeaways – The Lodging Conference

 HVS is here to help you navigate these interesting times.
 Please reach out to us and we can connect you with the best person to assist as you tackle these challenges and work toward your goals.

-Luigi Major, MAI, is Managing Director of HVS Americas.
+Luigi Major, MAI, is Managing Director, Advisory of HVS Americas.
+A trusted advisor, he serves clients across the Americas to deliver tailored solutions to meet their needs, leveraging the breadth of HVS resources and expertise.
+He has participated in thousands of assignments throughout the United States, Latin America, and the Caribbean.
 Luigi earned his bachelor's degree from the University of Houston's Conrad N. Hilton College of Global Hospitality Leadership and joined HVS in 2007.
-Luigi focuses on consulting, valuation, and advisory for hotels.
-Contact Luigi at (310) 270-3240, or [email protected].
+Contact Luigi at (310) 270-3240 or [email protected].

-Zabada Abouelhana, a Director in the HVS Phoenix office, is an expert in the lodging markets of the Southwest region, particularly in Arizona and Nevada.
+Zabada Abouelhana, a Senor Director with the firm, oversees the Mountain West region.
 During her time at HVS, Zabada has performed hundreds of hotel valuation and consulting projects across 24 states and five countries.
 She has experience in a wide range of hotel asset types, including limited-service hotels, full-service hotels, complex luxury resorts, historic properties, and mixed-use assets, in a variety of locations, such as rural, airport, suburban, downtown, and national park-adjacent markets.
 Zabada holds a certified general appraisal license.
 Contact Zabada at +1 (314) 280-2017 or [email protected].

 1 Comments